-I recently picked up a 3 Legged Thing Winston (product links are Amazon affiliate), their largest tripod.
-I picked the 3 Legged Thing for a few reasons, I have one of their Punks Travis tripods, and like it.
+I recently picked up a 3 Legged Thing Winston (buy at Amazon or Adorama, affiliate links), their largest tripod.
+I picked the 3 Legged Thing for a few reasons, I have one of their Punks Travis (buy at Amazon or Adorama, affiliate links) tripods, and like it.
 I use the monopod leg often enough that it is a definite added value.
 The head also comes with a pano clamp on the QR part of the head, so it can be leveled independent of the tripod, critical for panoramas on uneven terrain.

 Another thing I like about the company ethos is everything is user repairable, and you can easily get repair parts.
 I had to replace one of the bubble levels on my Travis, and they sent a couple that got to the US in a few days.
 One of my marks of something that is well made is that the company makes provisions for stuff going wrong.
 Sounds a little backwards, but it means they expect their products to be used hard, and that the products are good enough to be worth repairing.

 The Winston kit comes with an Airhed 360 ball head, a canvas case and carrying strap, a microfiber bag over the head, a QR3 quick release plate, and a Toolz mini tool (coin-sized screwdriver, 4mm hex key, carabiner, and bottle opener)

 Stability – After years of more compact tripods, Winston’s solidity is a nice change.

 Build quality is quite good.
 Not a Gitzo, but definitely at or above what I expect for the price range.

 The head is great.
 Everything is smooth, looks great, and the pano feature in the quick release works well.